 Chemotherapy uses anticancer drugs to shrink/kill cancer cells.
+This is usually given as an infusion.
 The drugs enter the bloodstream and can affect cancer cells all over the body.

 Advanced Non-small cell lung cancer

 When non-small cell lung cancer has spread to distant organs, the aim of the treatment is to control the cancer, improve symptoms and quality of life and prolong survival.
-The possible treatment modalities include chemotherapy, targeted therapy and immunotherapy
+The possible treatment modalities include chemotherapy and immunotherapy.

 Immunotherapy refers to a type of cancer treatment designed to enhance one’s body’s immune system to fight cancer cells.
 Cancer cells have the ability to ‘camouflage’ themselves in such a way that our body’s immune system is unable to detect these ‘rogue cells’ to destroy them.
 Immunotherapy helps by boosting the immune system so that it can detect and destroy these “rouge” cancerous cells more easily.
 As a result, in certain cancers, it had been shown to be able to control and keep things at bay for a longer period of time, compared to other treatments.

 Screening refers to looking for cancer before a person has any symptoms.
 The aim is to detect cancers early so that it can be treated at an early stage.
 Screening tests are tests that may help doctors find and treat cancer early.
 Several methods of detecting lung cancer have been studied as possible screening tests such as low dose CT lung scans.
 However, this is only found to be effective in high risk people.

 Hence it is important to talk with your doctor about your own risk factors and the possible benefits and harms of being screened for lung cancer.
 Like many other medical decisions, the decision to be screened is a personal one.
 Your decision may be easier after learning the pros and cons of screening.